chathumal93/chathumal93.github.io/docs/resume.md

 >- Survey and map using land surveying, GNSS, and drone technology.

->- Conduct training sessions on satellite remote sensing applications and UAV mapping.
+>- Conduct training  on satellite remote sensing applications and UAV mapping.

 Intern – Geoinfomatics Center - Asian Institute of Technology